 CPR stands for cardio pulmonary resuscitation, an emergency medical intervention created by Peter Safar and first described in his 1957 book on the ABC of resuscitation (A for airway, B for Breathing, C for Circulation).
 CPR is part of the "Chain of Survival," a term first coined in 1987 by Mary Newman, a founding member of the Citizen CPR Foundation.
-According to the Chain of Survival model of emergency cardiac care, the likelihood that a victim will survive a cardiac arrest increases when each of the following four links is connected (Lundberg & Kerber, 1992).
-These links are:
+According to the Chain of Survival model of emergency cardiac care as published by the American Heart Association, the likelihood that a victim will survive a cardiac arrest increases when each of the following five links are in place: